hmoraldo/createmap/README.md

 	for i in `ls *jpg`; do convert $i -resize 160 $i; done

+The result is good in some parts, but there are lots of artifacts that are caused by the water areas.

 - Super Mario Bros 2, map extracted from [this video](https://www.youtube.com/watch?v=9x5AvCTNqV0).
 The map can be seen [here](examples/supermariobros2.jpg).

 This map was built using the following configuration: